EvolveTechnology/toll-calculator/README.md

 ### Back End

 The back end is further broken in two.
-First, an express web task (AKA a lambda, FaaS, etc.), and the actual functions which calculate the tolling fee.
+First, an express webtask (AKA a lambda, FaaS, etc.), and the actual functions which calculate the tolling fee.

-The express web task, acts as a gateway, by exposing two end points, `/all`/ and `/vehicle`, which respond to `POST` requests.
-The web task is in `backend/index.js`.
+The express webtask, acts as a gateway, by exposing two end points, `/all`/ and `/vehicle`, which respond to `POST` requests.
+The webtask is in `backend/index.js`.

 Second, the functions which calculate the tolling fee.
 These are applications of the `byDayFeeAccumulator` function.